daveRendon/wikiazure-podcast/_posts/2019-11-13-Episode-01-MSIgnite-Experience-and-takeaways.md

 ## Special Guests

-+ Ronen Ariely: Senior consultant and architect, in the fields of data platform and application development.
++ <a href="https://www.linkedin.com/in/pitoach/" target="_blank">Ronen Ariely</a>: Senior consultant and architect, in the fields of data platform and application development.
-+ Raphi Solarsh: Acquisitions Editor at A Cloud Guru // Print and Digital Content Specialist
++ <a href="https://www.linkedin.com/in/raphael-solarsh-12b826183/" target="_blank">Raphi Solarsh</a>: Acquisitions Editor at A Cloud Guru // Print and Digital Content Specialist
-+ Amit Malik: IT enthusiast and technology evangelist focussed on cloud and emerging technologies.
++ <a href="https://www.linkedin.com/in/amitmalik99/" target="_blank">Amit Malik</a>: IT enthusiast and technology evangelist focussed on cloud and emerging technologies.

 <p style="font-size: .7em;">Line Of Fire by Audionautix is licensed under a Creative Commons Attribution license (https://creativecommons.org/licenses/by/4.0/) Artist: http://audionautix.com/</p>